nehash-1909/PointToPoint_Topology/README.md

-# network_simulator
+# Point to point newtork topology
-Script that can be used for users new to ns3
+Script used to create point to point network topology in ns3.